tobiasschoch/wbacon/README.md

-# `wbacon`: Weighted BACON algorithm for multivariate outlier detection and robust linear regression
+# wbacon: Weighted BACON algorithms for multivariate outlier nomination (detection) and robust linear regression

-[Billor et al](#References) (2000) proposed the BACON algorithms for multivariate outlier detection and robust linear regression.
+[Billor et al](#References) (2000) proposed the BACON algorithms for multivariate outlier nomination and robust linear regression.
 [Béguin and Hulliger](#References) (2008) extended the outlier detection method to weighted and incomplete data problems.
 Both methods are implemented in the R statistical software